karas245/1-uzd-hashgen/README.md

  A simple Hash generator.
 Turns any input to 64 symbol long string.

  ## Features
- Ttime taken to convert all rows of "konstitucija.txt" file to hashcode is 3.49423 s.
+ Time taken to convert all rows of "konstitucija.txt" file to hashcode is 3.49423 s.

  Changes on similar input :